-- (1) Compensation expense and related taxes: Compensation expense includes cash compensation and related payroll taxes and benefits, and non-cash equity compensation expenses.
-For the year ended December 31, 2018 and 2017, compensation expense and related payroll taxes were \$2.0 million and \$4.4 million, a decrease of \$2.4 million or 55% over the comparable periods in 2017.
-During the year ended December 31, 2018, we recognized non-cash employee and board equity-based compensation of \$39,053 and \$2.1 million for year ended December 31, 2017, respectively. - (2) Consulting fees: For the year ended December 31, 2018 and 2017, we incurred consulting fees of \$0.6 million and \$0.5 million, respectively, an increase of \$0.1 million or 19% over the comparable periods in 2017.
-Consulting fees include both cash and non-cash related consulting fees primarily for investor relations and public relations services as well as other consulting services.
-During the year ended December 31, 2017, we recognized non-cash equity-based consulting credit of \$91,228. - (3) Professional fees: For the year ended December 31, 2018 and 2017, professional fees were \$1.2 million and \$2.8 million, respectively, a decrease of \$1.6 million or 57% over the comparable periods in 2017.
-Professional fees primarily reflect the costs of professional outside accounting fees, legal fees and audit fees. - (4) Other general and administrative expenses: For the year ended December 31, 2018 and 2017, other general and administrative expenses were \$1.4 million and \$0.8 million, respectively, an increase of \$0.5 million or 65% over the comparable periods in 2017.
-General and administrative expenses reflect the other non-categorized operating costs of the Company and include expenses related to being a public company, rent, insurance, technology and other expenses incurred to support the operations of the Company. - (5) Patent impairment: For the year ended December 31, 2017, the Company took an impairment charge of the carrying value of the Company's Clouding portfolio patents based on changes in the expected timing of proceeds from the Clouding portfolio in the amount of \$2.5 million. - (6) Goodwill impairment: For the years ended December 31, 2017, the Company recorded a loss on the impairment of goodwill in the amounts of \$228,401. - (7) Impairment of mining equipment: For the years ended December 31, 2018, the Company recorded a loss on the impairment of mining equipment in the amounts of \$2.2 million
+(1) Compensation expense and related taxes: Compensation expense includes cash compensation and related payroll taxes and benefits, and non-cash equity compensation expenses.
+For the year ended December 31, 2019 and 2018, compensation expense and related payroll taxes were \$1.5 million and \$2.0 million, a decrease of \$0.5 million or 26%.
+During the years ended December 31, 2019 and 2018, we recognized non-cash employee and board equity-based compensation of \$674,182 and \$39,053, respectively.

-(8) Break-up fee - issuance of shares to GBV: For the years ended December 31, 2018, the Board approved to issue 3,000,000 shares of our common stock to Global Bit Ventures.
-Inc as a termination fee for canceling the proposed merger between the two companies.
-The fair value of the common stocks was \$2.9 million.
+- (2) Consulting fees: For the year ended December 31, 2019 and 2018, we incurred consulting fees of \$0.1 million and \$0.6 million, respectively, an increase of \$0.5 million or 80%.
+Consulting fees include consulting fees primarily for investor relations and public relations services as well as other consulting services.
+The decrease in consulting fees for the year ended December 31, 2019 compared to the same period in the prior year was primarily due to the consulting fees paid to our executives before their employment. - (3) Professional fees: For the year ended December 31, 2019 and 2018, professional fees were \$0.4 million and \$1.2 million, respectively, a decrease of \$0.8 million or 65%.
+Professional fees primarily reflect the costs of professional outside accounting fees, legal fees and audit fees.
+The decrease in professional fees was mainly the result of legal fees and accounting fees related to the merger and expanding our business in crypto currency mining in the period of 2018. - (4) Other general and administrative expenses: For the year ended December 31, 2019 and 2018, other general and administrative expenses were \$0.5 million and \$1.4 million, respectively, an increase of \$0.9 million or 66%.
+General and administrative expenses reflect the other non-categorized operating costs of the Company and include expenses related to being a public company, rent, insurance, technology and other expenses incurred to support the operations of the Company. - (5) Impairment of mining equipment: For the years ended December 31, 2018, the Company recorded a loss on the impairment of mining equipment in the amounts of \$2.2 million. - (6) Impairment of leasehold improvements: For the years ended December 31, 2019, the Company recorded a loss on the impairment of leasehold improvements in the amounts of \$0.4 million. - (7) Break-up fee issuance of shares to GBV: For the year ended December 31, 2018, the Board approved to issue 750,000 shares of our common stock to Global Bit Ventures, Inc as a termination fee for canceling the proposed merger between the two companies.
+The fair value of the common stock was \$2.9 million.